See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 - Before you agree to manage a property, inspect it for any faults - for example, if a heater or dishwasher is not working properly – and recommend any necessary repairs to the landlord.
 If a feature of the property is not working, and it is included as part of the tenancy agreement, it must be fixed or in working order before the tenant moves in.

 - Essential services (that would be urgent repairs) must be working before the tenant moves in.
-View our Repairs and maintenance page.
+View Repairs and maintenance.